Clear Search

 Biography

-Myles Brown, MD is Director of the Center for Functional Cancer Epigenetics at the Dana-Farber Cancer Institute and Professor of Medicine at Harvard Medical School.
-He obtained his BS in Biology from Yale and his MD from Johns Hopkins.
-Following training in internal medicine at the Brigham and Women’s Hospital, a fellowship in medical oncology at the Dana-Farber and postdoctoral research at MIT, he joined the staff of the Dana-Farber and the faculty of Harvard Medical School.
+Myles Brown, MD is Director of the Center for Functional Cancer Epigenetics at Dana-Farber Cancer Institute (DFCI) and Emil Frei III Professor of Medicine at DFCI and Harvard Medical School.
+He obtained his BS in Biology from Yale and his MD from Johns Hopkins University School of Medicine.
+Following training in internal medicine at the Brigham and Women’s Hospital, a fellowship in medical oncology at the Dana-Farber and postdoctoral research at MIT, he joined the staff of the Dana-Farber Cancer Institute and the faculty of Harvard Medical School.
 Dr. Brown’s research is focused on understanding the factors underlying the hormone dependence of breast and prostate cancers.
-He is recognized for three seminal discoveries including the role of p160 co-activators in steroid receptor action; the dynamic nature of co-regulator function; and the predominance of steroid receptors as enhancer- rather than promoter-binding factors.
+He is recognized for three seminal discoveries including the role of p160 co-activators in steroid receptor action, the dynamic nature of co-regulator function, and the predominance of steroid receptors as enhancer rather than promoter-binding factors.
+He is a member of the National Academy of Medicine, the National Academy of Sciences and Fellows of the American Academy of Cancer Research (AACR), the American Academy of Arts and Sciences, and the American Association for the Advancement of Science (AAAS).
+He is on the Editorial Board of the Proceedings of the National Academy of Sciences.

 BCRF Investigator Since